Authored by the expert who managed and guided the team behind the Australia Property Pack

 What "normal" homes become available at $200k in Melbourne as of 2026?

-As of early 2026, USD $200,000 converts to approximately AUD $290,000 to $295,000, which is still below the entry point for most normal apartments in Melbourne, so true "normal" homes generally do not become available at this budget.
+As of early 2026, $200,000 USD converts to roughly A$284,000, which is still below the normal entry point for a standard apartment in most Melbourne suburbs, so "normal" homes are generally not available at this budget.

 By the way, we have much more granular data about housing prices in our property pack about Melbourne.